Casper64/wordpress-nuxtjs/README.md

 4. Make sure you set your CORS correctly to point to your website when in production/staging

 5. Make sure assets/config.ts reflects your configuration and endpoints for the WP rest api and wordpress url

+6. Replace the url `wordpress/wp-content/themes/headless-nuxt/index.php` to your homeurl (default is `localhost:3000`)